souvikbiswas2802/100-days-of-code/log.md

 ### Day 2: February 26, 2024, Monday

 **Today's Progress:**
-1. Learned to take inputs.
+1. Learned to take inputs from users.
-2. What are Variables?
-3. How to store input in a variable?
+2. Understand the concept of variables and to store input in them.
-4. How to print empty line and variables.
+3. Printing empty lines and variables.
-5. Fixed Wrong program to make it Run.
+4. Fixed a wrong program and made it run successfully.

 **Thoughts:** Today was easy to understand. looking forward to learn and solve more problems to become an efficient problem solver.